getgauge/taiko/docs/using_the_recorder.md

 ![Open Browser Screenshot](/assets/images/openBrowser.png)

-To automate this Chrome browser instance, you can use other commands from the Taiko API.
-Here's another example to get the browser to search google for something.
+To automate this browser instance, you can use other commands from Taiko's API.
+Here's an example automating the browser to search Google

 ```
 > goto("google.com")